Chesterfield Court House, Virginia

-Chesterfield is an unincorporated community that is the county seat of Chesterfield County, Virginia, United States.
-It was a census-designated place (CDP) at the 2020 census.
-It was not delineated as a CDP for the 2010 census.
+Chesterfield Court House is an unincorporated community and former census-designated place that is the county seat of Chesterfield County, Virginia, United States.
+It was a census-designated place (CDP) at the 2000 census, but has not been delineated as a CDP since then.
 The Chesterfield County Courthouse and Courthouse Square are listed in the National Register of Historic Places.
 The area is also home of the Chesterfield County Government Complex.

 Geography

 Chesterfield Court House is located at 37°22′35″N 77°30′14″W (37.376449, −77.503798).